Analyzing Ecosphere Technologies (ESPH) & Dover (DOV)

 |2.31

-Dover has a consensus price target of $89.50, suggesting a potential upside of 3.56%.
-Given Dover’s higher possible upside, analysts clearly believe Dover is more favorable than Ecosphere Technologies.
+Dover has a consensus target price of $89.50, indicating a potential upside of 4.97%.
+Given Dover’s higher probable upside, analysts plainly believe Dover is more favorable than Ecosphere Technologies.

-Ecosphere Technologies has a beta of -0.2, meaning that its stock price is 120% less volatile than the S&P 500.
-Comparatively, Dover has a beta of 1.32, meaning that its stock price is 32% more volatile than the S&P 500.
+Ecosphere Technologies has a beta of -0.2, indicating that its stock price is 120% less volatile than the S&P 500.
+Comparatively, Dover has a beta of 1.32, indicating that its stock price is 32% more volatile than the S&P 500.

 Summary